-The Municipality’s successful interventions to capacitate Small, Medium and Micro - sized Enterprises (SMMEs) are bearing fruits.
+The eThekwini Municipality’s successful interventions to capacitate Small, Medium and Micro - sized Enterprises (SMMEs) are bearing fruits.
 This is evident, judging by the growing number of businesses that are participating in the Regional Business Fairs.

 Regional Business Fairs are a platform for SMMEs and large businesses to promote their products and services in a cheaper and effective way.
 With such opportunities being made available by the City, businesses are able to network with each other to better understand the sector and find mechanisms that will enable their businesses to remain competitive.

-This allows businesses to easily connect with their customer and attend to their needs as well as expectations, which in turn assists them in finding effective ways of establishing and maintaining good customer relations.
+This allows businesses to easily connect with their customers and attend to their needs as well as expectations, which in turn assists them in finding effective ways of establishing and maintaining good customer relations.

 Regional Business Fair - Inner Outer West